-Leasehold improvements - 5% straight line
+Structure - 30 years

+Boilers - 12 years

+Bathrooms - 15 years

 Furniture and fixtures - 20% straight line

 Motor vehicles - 10% straight line

 Computer equipment - 33% straight line

+Assets in the course of construction are included at cost.
+Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.
 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
-Impairment losses are recognised in the Statement of Financial Activities incorporating Income and Expenditure Account.
+Impairment losses are recognised in the Statement of Financial Activities.